top of page

 due to additional bathrooms, bedrooms and living space.

 * Older homes can have unique challenges.
-Some or all of the home’s major components are older and may not be up to current standards.
-These
+Some or all of the home’s major components

 components generally take more time to inspect and report on.